-In medical school, students are required to take core courses in biochemistry, biology, anatomy and physiology.
-During their final two years, they will take part in clinical rotations, where they are exposed to all medical specialties like surgery, pediatrics and psychiatry.
+In medical school, students are required to take core courses in biochemistry, biology, anatomy, and physiology.
+During their final two years, they will take part in clinical rotations, through which they are exposed to all medical specialties, like surgery, pediatrics, and psychiatry.

 To practice as an orthopedic physician, medical school graduates must pass the United States Medical Licensure and the American Board of Medical Specialties examinations.
 Board certification is not required, but many physicians pursue it as an additional credential.
 Licensing differs by state, though once licensed, the orthopedic doctor may practice in any of the 50 states.